 - The postal service

-- You can apply online to have your post redirected for a given number of months (3 months costs 26.95 euros, and you pay for the house, not per person).
+- You can apply online to have your post redirected for a given number of months.
 This service also updates other things for you like your Delhaize and IKEA loyalty cards.

 - Newspapers/magazines where you have a subscription, organisations/groups that you are a member of